alan-turing-institute/QUIPP-collab/communications/website/quipp-turing-website-project-page.md

 In addition to making our analysis reproducible and openly available, we will also ensure that we make our work reusable by others by packaging our evaluation code into robust, reliable, reusable benchmarking tools.
 These tools can be used by researchers, practitioners, data holders and other stakeholders to evaluate these data synthesis techniques for their own datasets and application contexts.

-We will develop our open benchmarking tools to ensure that is is easy for others to add additional data synthesis methods, evaluation datasets and measures for evaluating privacy, utility and uncertainty.
+We will develop our open benchmarking tools to ensure that it is easy for others to add additional data synthesis methods, evaluation datasets and measures for evaluating privacy, utility and uncertainty.

 ### Explaining the science *